yeshua453/website/docs/controls/searchbar.md

 ### `header_hint_style`

-Defines the style of `view_hint_text`.
+Defines the [TextStyle](/docs/reference/types/textstyle) of `view_hint_text`.

 ### `header_text_style`

-Defines the style of the text being edited on the search view.
+Defines the [TextStyle](/docs/reference/types/textstyle) of the text being edited on the search view.

 ### `keyboard_type`

 The type of action button to use for the keyboard.

-See [TextField.keyboard_type](/docs/controls/textfield#keyboard_type) for possible values.
+The property value is [`KeyboardType`](/docs/reference/types/keyboardtype) enum.

+The default is `TEXT`.

 ### `value`